dylan-foundry/objc-dylan/documentation/source/index.rst

    :parameter superclass: the names of the Dylan shadow superclass.
    :parameter objective-c-name: the name of the Objective C class being created.
    :parameter selector: The selector to be bound to a method implementation.
-   :parameter c-callable-wrapper: The c-callable-wrapper around a Dylan function to be used as a method implementation.
+   :parameter objc-method: The method defined via :macro:`objc-method-definer`.
    :parameter type-encoding: The type encoding string.

    :description: